Qabel/qabel.github.io/Qabel-Client-Drop.md

 * type = INT

 **Key 'data'**
-The real data of the message
+The payload of the message
 * Type = JSON object

 **Summary**